 Here's our suggested timetable for recruitment to the Bar and how to qualify as a barrister.
-By all means draw up a timetable of your own, but if you do, make sure you're clued up about closing dates for the Bar Professional Training Course (BPTC) and pupillage applications.
+By all means draw up a timetable of your own, but if you do, make sure take into account closing dates for the Bar Professional Training Course (BPTC) and pupillage applications.

 First-year law and second-year non-law students

 Winter holiday and spring term

 The key to this year is thinking ahead.
-Focus on getting top grades, do your homework on the Bar and get involved in achievement-type activities that will build up your skills and look good on your CV (eg, Duke of Edinburgh awards, debating/mooting, writing for the campus newspaper or captaining a sports team).
+Focus on getting top grades, do your homework on the Bar and get involved in activities that will build up your skills and look good on your CV (eg, Duke of Edinburgh awards, debating/mooting, writing for the campus newspaper or playing for a sports team, to name a few).

 Research and apply for work experience (be it a mini-pupillage or a non-formal placement) in chambers for your summer holiday.
 Try to arrange a few stints in different chambers to get an overview of the various work areas.
 For an alternative way to pick up much-needed experience, see our “Pro bono initiatives” section.
 Remember that without work experience, any application for pupillage is unlikely to be taken seriously.
 Work experience will not only give you a stronger CV, but should also help you to decide whether the Bar really is for you.